itsolver/Marketing-Site/_posts/2015-09-28-bitbucket_guest_post-copy.md

 *This guest post is written by Mike Neumegen, co-founder of CloudCannon.*

+CloudCannon helps agencies and enterprises build websites for non-developers faster.
 Bitbucket provides developers with great workflows for collaborating on software projects.
 You can see exactly what has changed when someone makes an update, multiple people can make updates at the same time and new features can be separated into branches.

-So why can't we have these workflows when building websites for non-developers?
-Database backed content management systems offer basic revision control but they lack the other benefits you get with Bitbucket.
+So why can't we have these workflows when building websites?
+Sure you could

+# Deploy from Bitbucket

+# Non-developers inline editing

-The CloudCannon Bitbucket add-on gives developers the advantages of Bitbucket **and** non-developers the tools to update content.
+With the new CloudCannon Bitbucket add-on, developers can deploy websites at the click of a button **and** have non-developers update content.

 ### What is CloudCannon?

-CloudCannon helps agencies and enterprises build websites for non-developers faster.
+CloudCannon helps agencies and enterprises build websites for non-developers faster

 Developers build a static or [Jekyll](http://jekyllrb.com) site and push it to a Bitbucket repository.
 CloudCannon synchronizes the files and deploys the site live.

 Non-developers log into CloudCannon and update content inline.
 All updates are kept in sync between CloudCannon and Bitbucket.

 [Netflix](http://cloudcannon.com/customers/netflix/), [Engine Yard](http://cloudcannon.com/customers/engine-yard/), [Xtendly](http://cloudcannon.com/customers/xtendly/) and [Brandon Setter](http://cloudcannon.com/customers/brandon-setter/) use CloudCannon to rapidly deploy websites for marketing teams and clients.